Pcv Valve Replacement Cost UK: 2026 Price Guide

 Tools Needed:

-• Standard socket set and spanners
+• Basic socket set (typically 8-19mm)

-• Torque wrench for reassembly
+• Torque wrench for proper installation

 • Clean rags and degreaser